 The best way to avoid this overreach behavior is to prevent it.
 Pull open our last board agenda.
 What items did you bring to them?
 Where are the management decisions?
 Or policy and strategy questions?
 Label management decision “M” and the strategy or policy issues “SP.”
 How did you do?
 Many nonprofit leaders are embarrassed when they realize they’ve invited board micromanaging.
 It’s a standard error.

-The good news is that you can quickly correct this dysfunctional behavior by planning what you will ask and working with committee members to frame their reports to the board.
-Hence, when the committee chair shares the report, the chair ends with a strategy question.
-Or, you follow up the report by outlining the board policies you need to make agenda items operational.
+The good news is that you can quickly correct this by planning what you will ask and working with committee members to frame their reports to the board.
+Hence, when the committee chair shares the information, the chair ends with a strategy question you developed together.

 Let’s step into one of your board member’s heads for a minute.

 You’ve been a board member for about a year.
 You’ve attended an orientation.
-Each month, you have an opportunity to learn more about the organization at the board meeting and committee meeting.
-During today’s board meeting, you realize that the organization needs to spend one-tenth of its annual budget on a client confidentially system to meet HIPPA requirements.
+You learn more about the organization monthly at the board and committee meetings.
+During today’s board meeting, the chair announces that the organization needs to spend one-tenth of its annual budget on a client confidentially system to meet HIPPA requirements.

-Everyone is upset, unhappy, and worried by this news.
-While everyone knows that the board’s role is to govern, your discussion veers from governance to micromanaging in about two minutes.
-You stop exploring ways to fund this unexpected expense and switch to how you will choose a vendor, who will have access to the data, and other staff issues.
+Everyone is upset, unhappy, and worried.
+While everyone knows that the board’s role is to govern, your discussion veers from governance to micromanaging in two minutes.
+You stop exploring how to fund the system and switch to how you will choose a vendor who will have access to the data and other staff issues.

-The member you imagine has never had to make this big a financial decision, and economic choices freak them out, and they are worriers by nature.
-Controlling the details soothes the anxiety.
+Unknown to you, this member has never made this big a financial decision.
+Economic choices freak them out, and they are worriers by nature.
+Controlling the details soothes their anxiety.

 Fear can be collective or individual.
-Anxiety can be about current challenges, something that happened in the past, or something that happened to another organization making headlines.
+Anxiety can be about current issues, the past, or something that happened to another group making headlines.

-Fear is almost always contagious, and the best way to tame it is to hear it and name it.
-Once named, the board can establish policies or limits that allow staff to mitigate the risks and the board to put their fears at bay.
+Fear is contagious.
+The best way to tame it is to name it.
+Once named, you can guide the board to establish policies that allow staff to reduce the risks and put the board’s fears at bay.

-The final way to stop your board from micromanaging involves asking and listening to the answers about the board’s trust in your leadership.
-When it comes to micromanaging, this is what most nonprofit CEOs fear the most.
+The final way to stop your board from micromanaging involves asking and listening to the answers about your leadership.
+When it comes to micromanaging, most nonprofit CEOs fear this the most.